Updated: Mar 28

 Knowing this would also explain why Luke felt it necessary to reassure Theophilus of the truth in all things that he had been taught.

 Now concerning Luke.
-I would place before you here that Luke was the same as Lucius in the New Testament.
+I would place before you here that Luke could have been the same as Lucius in the New Testament.
 This would be no different that Mark being called Marcus, also, in the New Testament.
 The scriptures record of Lucius:

 Acts 13:1 “Now there were at Antioch, in the church that was there, prophets and teachers, Barnabas, and Symeon that was called Niger, and Lucius of Cyrene, and Manaen the foster-brother of Herod the tetrarch, and Saul.”

 Romans 16:21 “Timothy my fellow-worker saluteth you; and Lucius and Jason and Sosipater, my kinsmen (Strongs G4773 – blood relative, a fellow countryman)

 Anyone who studies the Bible knows that it is not uncommon for people and places to be called by different names and/or have different spellings of their name.

 If we view the books of Luke and Acts from this perspective then we will arrive at only one conclusion: